microsoft/playwright/docs/api.md

   - height <[number]> the height of the element in pixels.

 This method returns the bounding box of the element (relative to the main frame), or `null` if the element is not visible.

+#### elementHandle.check()
+- returns: <[Promise]> Promise which resolves when the element is successfully checked.
+Promise gets rejected if the operation fails.

+If element is not already checked, it scrolls it into view if needed, and then uses [elementHandle.click](#elementhandleclickoptions) to click in the center of the element.

 #### elementHandle.click([options])
 - `options` <[Object]>